jamf/jamfpro/README.md

 CATALINA_OPTS
 JAVA_OPTS [ -Djava.awt.headless=true ]

-MASTER_NODE_NAME -- Enable clustering, when set this container will be the master node, should be set as the hostname from the perspective of MySQL login
+MASTER_NODE_NAME -- Enable clustering, when set this container will be the master node should be set as the hostname from the perspective of MySQL login

+POD_NAME -- Enable Kubernetes clustering via downward API POD_IP -- Enable Kubernetes clustering via downward API

 ```